 - When you return to the task list on the Collaboration Workspace page, you will see it listed as issue 2.

-To show how the resolution process works, you are an administrator and can use impersonation
+To show how the resolution process works, use the fact that you are an administrator and can use impersonation

 to take on another user's identity.
 Learn more here